tannerlindsay/burrowhandbook/docs/canines/index.md

 ---

 ## General Guidelines
- - All owners are responsible for their dog and others should respect guidelines set for specific dogs.
+ - All owners are responsible for their dog(s) and others should respect guidelines set for specific dogs.
  - All dogs will be provided their own safe space - usually a crate or kennel.
 Anyone (human and canine) without a valid driver's license should not be permitted to pester, poke, taunt, harass, feed or sing to a dog in their space.